mrkungfu/inject-1password-env-vars/README.md

 # inject-1password-env-vars

-Very, very basic script - not even making this pip installable - to load secrets into your environment.
+Very, very basic script - not even making this pip installable - to load secrets from 1Password's cli tool into your environment.

 What it does:
 - gets env variables matching 1Password urls (`op://...`)